How Can Family Members and Friends Help A Person Who is Newly Diagnosed with Cancer?

 -

-Do not underestimate the power of gaze and touch in providing a peaceful and quiet condition for the individual to grief and come to terms with the situation.
+Do not underestimate the power of just eye contact and touch in providing a peaceful and quiet condition for the individual to grieve and come to terms with the situation.

-In doing these things above, we can then provide a less threatening environment that is both comforting and nurturing to the individual whom we love.
+In doing the above, we can provide an environment that is both comforting and nurturing to a loved one whom has been recently diagnosed with cancer.